-Earlier this year, 2021 we held a writing competition where we asked Irish people living in England to submit monologues that told the stories of Irish people who had made their homes in the UK since 1921.
+We held a writing competition this year where we asked Irish people living in England to submit monologues that told the stories of Irish people who had made their homes in the UK since 1921.
+We recorded this video in the summer.
 You will find the historical or social background to the pieces underneath the film below.

 If you would prefer to look at a specific piece in the compilation, rather than watch the whole film from the beginning, click on the “Watch on Youtube” icon at the bottom left hand side of the screen above and you will be taken to the video’s page on Youtube where you will see a “Table of Contents” in the Description section below the video.
 From here you can click on the specific piece you are interested in.